openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 ```

 Where the first parameter must always be `hue` and the second must be the full thing UID.
-Once the action instance has been retrieved, you can invoke its `dynamicCommand(String channelId, Command command, Long durationMSec)` method as follows.
+Once the action instance has been retrieved, you can invoke its `dynamicCommand(String channelId, Command command, Long durationMs)` method as follows.

 ```php
 hueActions.dynamicCommand("brightness", new PercentType(100), new Long(10000))